Lehigh Valley Transit Company: Route and schedule

 A Saturday-Sunday schedule for April 1938 shows Allentown to Philadelphia interurban "Expresses" leaving Allentown on the hour from 6 am to 10 pm.
 There were scheduled stops but many more stops occurred simply by a rider "buzzing" the motorman or by flagging the car down.
 Scheduled arrival at the P&W Norristown station was 1 hr 38 minutes later.
 Typical running time between the scheduled stops was two to six minutes.
 The Germantown Pike stop to Norristown's LVT-P&W station stop took a long 14 minutes because it included the southbound-northbound car "meet" with an LVT-P&W operator swap at Marshall passing siding in the middle of Norristown's Markley Street.
 This siding was located between Elm Street and Marshall Street (closer to Elm).
 The two cars were positioned door to door so that the motormen could step directly from car to car.
 Then, a P&W crew took the southbound car a quarter mile down Markley Street to Airy Street where tracks turned east for four blocks, then south on Swede and a jog from Swede onto a trolley-only bridge over Norristown's Main Street and into the P&W's elevated station.
 The 1938 schedule showed four "Expresses" operating on the line at the same time.
 Hourly local service had many more stops and used typical streetcar style equipment: vintage 1902 St. Louis-built cars before 1939, and more modern ex-Steubenville Ohio lightweight cars after 1939.
 Local service operated between the Expresses and ran Allentown to Center Valley at the north end and Hatfield to Norristown at the south end.
 With four cars operational at any given time, one southbound-northbound limited meet was normally at Marshall siding in Norristown and the other at Nace Siding in open country just north of Souderton and the Souderton carbarn.
-The Reading Railroad's Bethelehem Branch from Philadelphia served many of the same towns as the LVT, with the passenger trains and trolleys occasionally pacing one another on parallel tracks.
+The Reading Railroad's Bethlehem Branch from Philadelphia served many of the same towns as the LVT, with the passenger trains and trolleys occasionally pacing one another on parallel tracks.